Hiking the Puʻu Huluhulu Trail on the Big Island of Hawaiʻi

 Distance: 1.3 miles / 2.1 km

-That being said, Puʻu Huluhulu isn’t just one trail, but rather, a network of small loop trails around an old cinder cone, which is reflected in the distance above.
+That being said, Puʻu Huluhulu isn’t just one trail.
+Rather, it’s a network of small loop trails around the old volcanic peak, which is reflected in the distance above.

-This distance is the combined distance of all the trails around Puʻu Huluhulu, which is exactly how I recommend hiking the trail.
+By this, I mean that this distance is the combination of all the short trails around Puʻu Huluhulu—which is exactly how I recommend hiking the trail—in order to see the best of everything this hidden gem has to offer!

 Puʻu Huluhulu Trailhead Parking